Bondee

-Bondee is a virtual avatar social networking app developed by Singapore-based tech firm, Metadream.
-It is a platform that users use to express themselves and connect with others by using a personalized figure-style avatar.
-Launched in January 2023, the app quickly gained popularity in Asia and topped app store charts in several countries.
+Bondee is a virtual avatar social networking app developed by Singapore-based tech firm Metadream.
+It is a platform for connecting and interacting with others by using a personalized figure-style avatar.
+Launched in January 2023, the app quickly gained popularity in Asia and topped App Store charts in several countries.

 History and development

-Metadream, an independent Singapore-based tech company, acquired the intellectual property (IP) rights for True.ly in May 2022, then made a "creative and international transformation" and was planned to be rolled out worldwide.
+Metadream, an independent Singapore-based tech company, acquired the intellectual property (IP) rights for True.ly in May 2022.
 It was founded by investors from the United States and Australia, with research and development (R&D) and operational bases in Japan and South Korea, as well as data centers in Singapore, Japan, and the US, to ensure product safety and meet data security requirements.
-The company has plans to establish regional operation centers in countries such as Thailand and the Philippines to serve local users.
+The company plans to establish regional operation centers in additional countries (such as Thailand and the Philippines) to serve local users.
 On November 15, 2022, it was announced that information technology (IT) startup company, Metadream, would launch Bondee, a figure-style avatar messenger application.
 The virtual avatar application was then officially launched on January 17, 2023.

 Features

 Bondee is a messenger application that allows users to send and receive messages from friends and acquaintances, "express their current mood, condition, situation," or others through a "figure-style" avatar, and "exhibit" it to the other person using the app.
 It is available on operating systems such as iOS 13.0 and above and Android 8.0 and up versions.
 Upon opening the app, users would be able to customize their personal "3D virtual" self from a "wide selection" of avatars, hairstyles, clothing, shoes, and accessories; then, they would be redirected to create a virtual space or home with pieces of furniture, fixtures, and fittings.
-Users can also participate in "virtual" activities such as camping, swinging, dancing, sailing, visiting each other's rooms with friends, and even leaving notes.
-The "sailing" feature allows users to explore unknown universes to know friends beyond their circle, with at most being able to have up to 50 friends only, create messages in drifting bottles, and win virtual gifts.
+Users can also participate in "virtual" activities such as camping, swinging, dancing, sailing, visiting each other's rooms with friends, and leaving notes.